1961 Syrian coup d'état

 The Syrian coup d'état of 1961 was an uprising by disgruntled Syrian Army officers on 28 September 1961, that resulted in the break-up of the United Arab Republic and the restoration of an independent Syrian Republic.

 While the army had all the power, it chose not to rule directly and instead entrusted politicians from the traditional political parties of the earlier Syrian Republic to form the secessionist government.
 The restored country was a continuation of the Syrian Republic, but due to the influence of Nasserists and Arab nationalists it adopted a new name and became the Syrian Arab Republic.
 The restored regime was fragile and chaotic as internal army struggles influenced government policy.
 The traditionalist conservative politicians were increasingly out of touch with the radicalized army, which eventually swept the old order away in the coup of 8 March 1963.

-Syrian dissatisfaction with UAR

-After the rushed and overtly enthusiastic decision to unite with Egypt, Syrians realized that they had joined a very centralized, autocratic military dictatorship which increasingly destroyed Syria's traditional politics and economy.
-In fact, during this period Syria did not exist, it was Northern Region of the UAR.

-Political parties were dissolved.
-Communists were the first to be purged.
-The Ba’ath Party, despite being the champions of unity and the most natural political allies of President Gamal Abdel Nasser, was also removed from the positions of influence during 1959-1960.
-Syrian officers felt threatened in their previously secure positions.
-Hundreds of Syrian officers were either posted in far-away Egypt or sent into retirement.
-In their place came Egyptian administrators and officers.
-Syria was ruled by the secret police of Abdel Hamid al-Sarraj.